 Pioneer is pretty much a gold standard for DJ controllers.
 They carry high quality products for all levels from entry to professional.
 This DJ controller is geared toward semi-professional controllerist DJs who wants to see the live remixing innovations of state of the art controllers.
-I would suggest this controller to someone who’s been DJing for a while.
-Beginners may be a little lost.
+I would suggest this controller to someone who’s been DJing for a while, someone who wants to become a professional DJ.
+It’s an intermediate controller and beginners may be a little lost.
 But it’s absolutely great for learning as well and won’t take too long to pick up.

 The setup is an asymmetrical two turntable design with one on either side and a two channel mixer in the middle.
 It comes with it’s own amazing sound card and is USB powered.
 The DDJSR is smaller and lighter version of the brand’s SX model.
 It is extremely compact at just over shoulder width allowing for portability and ease of setup for temporary shows.
 It comes with a rugged steel face plate.
 On top of that it can probably handle a fall or two without too much issue.
 Meaning it can handle travel to and from gigs without babying.
 The sides are a strong and sturdy plastic.
 It is powered by USB for laptop connectivity with Serato installed.
 The sound card hosts a monitor headphone output, microphone input, balanced auxiliary inputs, and a balanced output to the PA.

 The controls all feel like they’re extremely high quality.
 The wheels are really responsive, smooth and feel durable.
 The performance pads are very nice, somewhat rubbery but easy and satisfying to press and time with the beat.

 The two turntables are asymmetrical where the layout on both the left and the right are the same, which may throw off some DJs used to a mirrored deck setup.
 Each deck comes with 8 performance effect pads, four effect selection controls, three FX knobs , a jog wheel, tempo control, and time signature selection.